 The K-Elite was again at the top of the leaderboard in our user friendliness testing, along with all the other Keurig and Nespresso models we tested.
 The simple, intuitive control let even Keurig newbies make a cup without instruction.
 The 48oz water reservoir has a large opening and is easy to fill, and spent pods can easily be removed and thrown away.

 Like all of the capsule machines we've tested, the K-Elite requires close to zero cleaning on a daily basis.
 Spent pods can just be thrown away, and the only thing you really have to clean is the mug you drink your coffee from.
 As we mentioned above shorter mugs do represent a chance for the coffee to splatter, so you may have to do an occasional wipe down if you have shorter mugs (or you could just stack 2 mugs on top of one another to get closer to the sprout).

 It's a bit hard to pin down the K-Elite's value.
-The list price of $170 is at the higher end for a capsule machine.
-Also, for just $10 more you can get the K-Cafe, which does essentially the exact same things and has a built-in milk frother.
+The list price is at the higher end for a capsule machine.
+Also, for just a bit more you can get the K-Cafe, which does essentially the exact same things and has a built-in milk frother.
 Therefore, that premium you pay for the K-Elite is really only worth it if you think a slight reduction in the plastic aftertaste present in many K-Cups is really going to improve your morning experience.